jlafer/studio-rpt/README.md

 1.0.3
 - Added support for default field configuration properties.
 - BREAKING CHANGE - changed `field.default` to `field.dflt` in config file.

+## Legal
+This software is distributed under the MIT license (see LICENSE.txt).
+All re-use of this software should clearly cite Twilio, Inc.